abcdec/MinFFS/README.md

 - Make it possible to build binaries of FreeFileSync using MinGW.
 - Make it possible to add features that would not be added to original FreeFileSync anytime soon.
+- Provide better open source development environment
+  - Complete set of source codes to be able to build.
+What you run is what you see in source code.
+  - Automated testing and test result visibility.
+  - Improve internal documentation
   - Adware free installer.
-- Automated testing and test resut visibility.
 - Implement features like:
   - Optimize FFS for large volume file system, large size binary files, many name changed files.
   - Background indexing and resume interrupted comparison/synchronization.